The Guardrails Your LLM Needs: Reliable Agent-Based Systems

 Artificial Intelligence systems are often celebrated for their potential, their ability to generate, summarize, predict, and learn.
 But in practice, LLMs still come up with major challenges: lack of contextual understanding, hallucinated outputs, and opaque decision-making paths.

-At Mercedes-Benz.io, we’ve been experimenting with new ways to tackle these issues by designing agentic systems, structured, traceable, and explicitly governed AI pipelines, using Koog Framework by JetBrains.
+At Mercedes-Benz.io, we've been experimenting with new ways to tackle these issues by designing agentic systems, structured, traceable, explicitly governed AI pipelines.
+And since Kotlin is the language of choice for server side applications, it's a natural decision to experiment it using Koog Framework by JetBrains, aligning with our goals of reliability and maintainability.

 Contents